 Cahill Lake is larger than Emerald and has a more impressive backdrop, but the water is less easy to access.
 It takes a bit of log-hopping to reach the icy cold depths for a post-hike swim.
 Fishing also takes a little bit of skill (and balance).
 If you manage it though, there are seemingly hundreds of little rainbow trout looking for food.
 These are particularly great for breakfast.

-One of the most iconic sights of Valhalla is the dramatically beautiful Mt.
+One of the most iconic sights of Valhalla Provincial Park must be the dramatically beautiful Mt.
 Gimli.
 It had been on my mind the whole trip; I had the hope to tack on a quick overnight trip to Mt Gimli after overnighting in Cahill Lake.
 But it wasn’t to be.
 The road (already one of the roughest logging roads we’ve been on) was washed out about 4km from the trailhead.

 So, we’ll be back.
 If you wanted to know what we did instead, it involved hot springs, a wonderfully greasy breakfast and a leisurely drive back home.
 So trust me, it all worked out in the end.